 By the way, I did not yet adhere to a clear part and there is a small hole on the back.
 The soft board weight rounded can be put in.
 When pouring instant adhesive with a tissue at the end, it does not have a rattling sound.

-I’m ashamed to say, there are many missing of small parts recently.
+I’m ashamed to say, there are many missing small parts recently.
 I lost the parts of the 1/144 F-14 the other day.
-I made the one side of the part which held a front wheel, with polyester putty by myself.
-In Japan, I can order the piece of the parts about Hasegawa and Tamiya, final way, I repeat buying the same kit.
+I made the one side of the part that held a front wheel, with polyester putty by myself.
+In Japan, I can order the piece of parts about Hasegawa and Tamiya, the final way, I repeat buying the same kit.
 When it is an imported plastic model, the re-purchase is difficult.

 It was very harder than Hasegawa and Tamiya which I usually build.
 I was surprised a little.
 I can’t say all the Eduard kit plastic is harder than Japan maker, after trying a couple of kits, anyway, this kit was hard.

 I should have put the decals on the vertical tail starting from the left side.
 There was an irregularity on the left and avoided the part, the position was not equal to the right side.
 Viewers may not notice it if I do not say.
 The decal itself is very beautiful.